ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 - *bx2* and *bx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Gold 6248 Cascade Lake processor with 80 cores in a 4-socket configuration.
 - *bx3d* profiles are deployed on a custom Intel&reg; Xeon&reg; Platinum 8474C Sapphire Rapids processor with 96 cores in a 2-socket configuration.

-New 3rd generation profiles are available in the Dallas, London, Frankfurt, Toronto, Montreal, Chennai, and Madrid regions to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+New 3rd generation profiles are available in the Chennai, Dallas, Frankfurt, London, Madrid, Montreal, and Toronto regions to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 {: preview}

 The 4th generation dedicated host profile is available in the Dallas (us-south) region.
 For more information about the capabilities of the new profiles, see [General purpose instance profiles - Intel Gen 4](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen4-intel&interface=ui).
 {: preview}